MatthewEppelsheimer/presentation-angular-cms-routing/README.md

 This uses [Reveal.js]().
 After downloading, do `npm run build` to fetch Reveal.js' dependencies and build it, then **public/index.html** should load correctly in your browser.

+## Notes

+Non-visible notes are included inline in some slides.
+Reveal.js will display these in a separate window in presenter mode — see Reveal's docs for setting this up.